Mohamed Salah: 2024–2025: Record-breaking Premier League campaign

 Salah finished the season by winning the Premier League Player of the Season award, the Golden Boot for most goals scored and the Playmaker award for most assists, making him the first player in Premier League history to win all three awards in the same season.
 It was the fourth different season that Salah finished as the Premier League's top scorer, equalling Thierry Henry's record for most Golden Boots.
 In addition, as the top goalscorer and assist-maker, he was only the third player in the league's history to top both metrics, along with Andy Cole in 1993–94 and Harry Kane in 2020–21.
-Sixteen of Salah's 29 Premier League goals were scored away from home, a joint record, while he also added 11 away assists, another joint record.
+Sixteen of Salah's 29 Premier League goals were scored away from home, a joint record, while he also added eleven away assists, another joint record.
 Salah's 27 became the most goals and assists combined away from home in one season.
-All 18 of his assists came from open play, only behind Thierry Henry in 2002–03 (20).
+All 18 of his assists came from open play, only behind Thierry Henry in the 2002–03 season with 20.
 Salah was also the Premier League's most creative player in open play, creating 86 chances and the most big chances (27) for his team-mates.
 Salah also had the most shots (130), registered the best xG (25.4) and had the most touches in the opposition box (394).
-Salah also matched the Premier League record for the most goal involvements in one season (47), equal with Alan Shearer and Andy Cole, and the most goal involvements since the 1995–96 season, when the number of teams was reduced to 20.
+Salah also matched the Premier League record for the most goal involvements in one season (47), equal with Alan Shearer and Andy Cole, though they achieved it in a 42-game season versus the 38-game season for Salah, and the most goal involvements since the 1995–96 season, when the number of teams was reduced to 20.

 On 19 May, Salah was interviewed by Gary Neville on Sky Sports.
 On the subject of the Ballon d'Or, Salah stated: "It used to drive me crazy before.
 Some stuff is not in your hands so you give up in that direction.
-When you go to work you remind yourself what you want to achieve in the season so it drives you to work harder.
+When you go to work, you remind yourself what you want to achieve in the season so it drives you to work harder.
 I'd love to win it one day.
 But if it didn't happen, I don't know what to do."
-On his chances of obtaining the award as a result of the 2024–25 season, Salah opined: "I would say I never had a season like this and winning big trophies so I would say this is my best chance to get it right now while I'm in the club because it's been a crazy year, a crazy season with a trophy… It's given me a good chance."
+On his chances of obtaining the award as a result of the 2024–25 season, Salah opined: "I would say I never had a season like this and winning big trophies, so I would say this is my best chance to get it right now while I'm in the club because it's been a crazy year, a crazy season with a trophy… It's given me a good chance."
 On 20 June, it was announced that Salah was one of six nominees for the PFA Players' Player of the Year, before winning it for a record third time on 19 August, surpassing Thierry Henry and five others.